tpemartin/113-1-AI-Game/lecture-notes/04-AI-learning.md

 ## Prompt for Pure strategy Nash equilibrium

-In verify whether a cell is a Nash equilibrium, you need to compute each player's deviation's best benefit. (i.e. the highest payoff for the player when he/she deviates from the current strategy minus the current payoff.)
+When ask to fine pure strategy Nash equilibrium, to verify whether a cell is a Nash equilibrium, you need to compute each player's deviation's best benefit. (i.e. the highest payoff for the player when he/she deviates from the current strategy minus the current payoff.)
 Write the deviation benefit as a tuple (player1's deviation benefit, player2's deviation benefit) in your explanation.
 The cell is a Nash equilibrum only the tuple is less than or equal to (0, 0).

+> Why does the prompt work?
+(Vague memory in the long past.
+Deviation benefit tuple hold the valuable information in a closer sentence.)

 ### Game 黄綠卡2